Year: 2013

 Since we make our living at Quality Incentive Company designing and operating ongoing employee recognition and incentive programs, we try not to spend a lot of time thinking about what happens when a program reaches the end of its life cycle.
 But the fact is that most programs have an endpoint.
 A recent article by… Read more »

-Embedding Core Values is Foundational to Employee Recognition
+Core Values: Foundational to any Employee Recognition Program

 When constructing the correct employee recognition program it is critical to strike a proper balance between the “what” and the “why.”
 Properly designed and executed, employee recognition should also address how employees are recognized and rewarded … and it is critical.
 Check out Derek Irvine’s post which discusses how important it is to embed corporate… Read more »